-For marks which consist of a colour or combination of colours and other kinds of signs, the applicant may wish to claim the colour or colours (part of the mark) as element(s) of the trade mark, that is, as a distinguishing feature(s) of the mark.
-In such cases, this should also be indicated by marking the appropriate box on Form T2.
-In addition, the applicant must provide a statement or description specifying and claiming the colour(s) as element(s) of the mark on Form T2.
-Moreover, the application must also include a representation of the mark which identifies the parts of the mark which are in the particular colour(s) claimed.
+For marks which consist of a colour or combination of colour(s) and other kinds of signs, the applicant may wish to claim the colour or colours (part of the mark) as element(s) of the mark, that is, as a distinguishing feature(s) of the mark.
+In such cases, as for a pure colour mark, the application must include a statement specifying and claiming the colour(s) as element(s) of the mark.
+The application must also include a representation of the mark which identifies the parts of the mark which are in the particular colour(s) claimed.